MCDReforged/MCDReforged/docs/source/command.md

 ## !!help command

-`!!help` command is place to display the help messages of all command.
+`!!help` command is place to display the help messages of all commands.
 It works as an index of all commands

 The content of this command can be registered by plugins, so a new user can easily browse all available commands that it can access